MyGet/MyGetDocs/Docs.Site/Docs/How-To/Using-Paket-with-MyGet-feeds.markdown

 ## Downloading Paket

-You will need Paket on your system, either instaled globally or on a per-project basis.
+You will need Paket on your system, either installed globally or on a per-project basis.

 To install Paket globally, [download Paket from GitHub](https://github.com/fsprojects/Paket/releases/latest), copy it to disk and make sure it is available from the system `PATH`.